MENU CLOSE

 Long story short, I shot these water photos with the lyrics, “Ripple in still water, When there is no pebble tossed, Nor wind to blow,” running though my mind.
 I was thinking about our dear friend Josh and how fitting it was that his cousin sang that song at his funeral.
 Marcus, Hap and I…

-• NCAA Outdoor Track and Field Championships – Sports Photographer
+• Capturing the Action: Highlights from the NCAA Outdoor Track and Field Championships

 • photoshopped image of Matt Joens